 DCISC Committee Member Robert J. Budnitz, Ph.D.

 On October 10, 2007, Robert J. Budnitz, Ph.D., was appointed by California Attorney General Edmund G. Brown Jr. to a term on the Committee expiring June 30, 2010.
 On April 15, 2010, the Attorney General announced the reappointment of Dr. Budnitz to a second three year term on the Committee commencing July 1, 2010 through June 30, 2013.
-On June 27, 2013, the CPUC ratified its President’s selection of Dr. Budnitz as one of two candidates for appointment by Attorney General Kamala Harris to serve a three-year term on the DCISC for the period July 1, 2013 to June 31, 2016.
-During this period Dr. Budnitz continued to serve as a member of the Committee pending his reappointment or replacement.
-On July 7, 2016, Attorney General Harris announced the reappointment of Dr. Budnitz to serve a three-year term on the Committee commencing July 1, 2016 through June 30, 2019.
+At a regular meeting on June 27, 2013, the CPUC ratified its President's selection of Dr. Budnitz as one of two candidates for appointment by Attorney General Kamala Harris to serve a three-year term on the DCISC for the period July 1, 2013 to June 31, 2016.
+No appointment having been made for that period, Dr. Budnitz continues his service on the DCISC pending a decision by the Attorney General on his reappointment or replacement.
+In response to the announcement by the CPUC seeking candidates for the appointment to the DCISC for a three-year term commencing July 1, 2016 and expiring June 30, 2019, Dr. Budnitz informed the CPUC Energy Division that he consents to consideration for reappointment to a new three-year term.

 Dr. Robert J. Budnitz has been involved with nuclear-reactor safety and radioactive-waste safety for many years.
 He is on the scientific staff at the University of California’s Lawrence Berkeley National Laboratory (LBNL), where he works on nuclear power safety and security and radioactive-waste management.